HRSN0410/APIs/README.md

     SchedulerAPI.onDisable();
 }
 ```
-Notice: The SchedulerAPI.onEnable() method returns a boolean if successful!
+Note: The SchedulerAPI.onEnable() method returns true if successful, false if not!

 ###Different ways of scheduling tasks using Lambdas (Java 8+)
 Sync Delayed Task (without delay?):